Papaeske/dinosaurguessgame/README.md

 In this game, you will be given a series of hints about a dinosaur, and you must try to guess the name of the dinosaur based on those clues.

 ## How to Play
-1. Try to guess the name of the dinosaur based on that hint.
+1. Try to guess the name of the dinosaur with your keyboard.
 2. If you're not sure, maybe read the hint provided for the dinosaur.
 3. Win.